codewithgauravgupta/django_app/STEPS.md

     created: datetime
     updated: datetime

+*  Django models actually provide tools to handle this kind of relationship.
+It’s also symmetrical, meaning that not only can we use the Post.author syntax to access the user object but we can also access posts created by a user using the User.post_set syntax.
+The latter syntax will return a queryset object containing the posts created by the user because we are in a ForeignKey relationship, which is also a one-to-many relationship.
+You will also notice the on_delete attribute with the models.CASCADE value.
+Using CASCADE, if a user is deleted from the database, Django will also delete all records of posts in relation to this user.

+Apart from CASCADE as a value for the on_delete attribute on a ForeignKey relationship, we can also have the following:

+SET_NULL: This will set the child object foreign key to null on delete.
+For example, if a user is deleted from the database, the value of the author field of the posts in relation to this user is set to None.

+SET_DEFAULT: This will set the child object to the default value given while writing the model.
+It works if you are sure that the default value won’t be deleted.

+RESTRICT: This raises the RestrictedError under certain conditions.

+PROTECT: This prevents the foreign key object from being deleted as long as there are objects linked to the foreign key object.

 * Add the newly created application to the INSTALLED_APPS list

 * python manage.py makemigrations && python manage.py migrate